brianbessa/To-do-list-python/README.md

 Remove Tasks: Select tasks to delete from the list.

 Data Persistence: Tasks are saved to a file (tarefas.txt) and loaded automatically when the application starts.

+# GUI Elements

+Main Window: The main application window, containing buttons to add, view, and remove tasks.

+# Dialog Boxes:

+Add Task: Allows users to add a new task, with an optional time.

+Remove Task: Shows a list of tasks, allowing users to select multiple tasks for removal.

+# File Persistence

+The tarefas.txt file is used to store the list of tasks, ensuring data persists across application sessions.